Maykonn/js-detect-incognito-private-browsing-paywall/README.md

 For a complete example with JS and HTML see the `example.html` file.

-If you have a website, probably you want to ignore Bots Browsing mode passing `true` to second parameter of
+If you have a website, probably you want to ignore Bots Browsing mode passing `true` or omitting the second parameter of
 `detectPrivateBrowsing` method.
-If you pass `false` or omit the second param, the code will return that the Bot is
-browsing in private/incognito mode.
+If you pass `false`, the code will return that the Bot is browsing in private/incognito mode.